 Let $C$ be a smooth projective curve over a perfect field $k$ with function field $K=k(C)$.
-Then the field extension $K^p\subset K$ corresponds to the $k$-linear Frobenius morphism $F:C\to C^{(p)}$ and is an extension of degree $p$.
+Then, the purely inseparable field extension $K^p\subset K$ is of degree $p$ and corresponds to the $k$-linear Frobenius morphism $F:C\to C^{(p)}$.

 Since every purely inseparable extension $L/K$ of degree $p$ is of the form $L=K[\sqrt[p]{x}]$ for some $x\in L$, such extensions are of height one, i.e., $K\subseteq L\subseteq K^{p^{-1}}$.
-Simply for degree reasons this implies that the only purely inseparable morphism of degree $p$ between normal curves is the $k$-linear Frobenius morphism.
-Since every finite purely inseparable field extension can be factored successively into extensions of degree $p$ we see
+Simply for degree reasons, we see that the $k$-linear Frobenius morphism is the only purely inseparable morphism of degree $p$ between normal curves.
+Since every finite purely inseparable field extension can be factored successively into extensions of degree $p$, we conclude

-\begin{Theorem} Let $C$ and $D$ be normal curves over a perfect field $k$ and let $\varphi:C\to D$ be a purely inseparable morphism of degree $p^n$.
-Then $\varphi$ is the $n$-fold composite of the $k$-linear Frobenius morphism. \end{Theorem}
+\begin{Proposition} Let $C$ and $D$ be normal curves over a perfect field $k$ and let $\varphi:C\to D$ be a purely inseparable morphism of degree $p^n$.
+Then, $\varphi$ is the $n$-fold composite of the $k$-linear Frobenius morphism. \end{Proposition}